tompany/Voron_PWM_Beeper/README.md

 - Raspberry Pi		(Version 4 Model B Rev 1.2)
 - Raspberry Pi OS	(Debian GNU/Linux 12 - bookworm)
-- A(ny) standard USB 7" touchscreen connected to the Raspberry Pi The 7" touchscreens generally dousn't have an onboard buzzer so that's why I made this
+- A(ny) standard USB 7" touchscreen connected to the Raspberry Pi

+Commercially available 7" touchscreens generally don't have an onboard buzzer so that's why I made this.

-The versions above are purely for reference.
-The solution presented here is based on standard GCODE MACRO functonality.
+The versions above are purely for reference and completeness of this repository.
+The solution presented here is based on standard KLIPPER GCODE MACRO functonality.
-It should work on any printer using the above config.
+It should work on any 3D printer using a BTT Octopus v1.1.1 MCU running KLIPPER.

 Author: Tom van Thiel
 Date: May 2024